Rh incompatibility is a condition that develops when a pregnant woman has Rh-negative blood and the baby in her womb has Rh-positive blood.

 Tests and Exams

-Before delivery, the mother may have an increased amount of amniotic fluid around her unborn baby (polyhydramnios).
+Before delivery, the mother may have more amniotic fluid around her unborn baby (polyhydramnios).

 There may be: